 The teacher of the 21st century no longer teaches in isolation.
 He collaborates with learners and other staff at school and around the world to cultivate a cohesive teaching-learning environment.

-This is done effortlessly through the inclusion of technology in the workplace, to facilitate superior communication.
+This is done effortlessly through the inclusion of technology to facilitate superior communication.

 This emerging environment must be harnessed in the education sector before it makes complete sense in the workplace.
-The teacher must be willing to share information equally and learn from students who are ‘now’ capable of sourcing for more relevant learning material online.
+The teacher must be willing to share information equally and learn from students who are ‘now‘ capable of sourcing relevant learning material on their own.

 Unlike the traditional modal of learning, where knowledge was a reserve of the teacher, information today is no longer a monopoly of any one person.